 In the process of training students in developing new skills, evaluation is crucial for providing students with feedback regarding their progress in the program.
 Students are evaluated at various points in the program to monitor and assess the accomplishment of learning goals.
 Students receive class grades in didactic portions of their education, as well as grades on assignments.
 In clinical supervision, students set learning goals, which become part of the basis by which they are evaluated at the end of each semester of practicum or internship.
-Prior to starting the internship, the student and advisor should sit down and discuss the student's goals and determine the student's readiness for intensive training.
-All students must culminate their training experience with the Case Conference capstone project requirement, by which they are evaluated by a panel of faculty members as to the degree to which the student has integrated theory and clinical practice.
+Prior to starting the internship, the student and advisor should sit down and discuss the student's goals and determine the student's readiness for intensive training.All students must complete their training experience with the Case Conference capstone project, through which they are evaluated on how well they have integrated theory and clinical practice.
 Also, students will take the MFT Comprehensive Exam during their internship year.
 Students pursuing a master's thesis are evaluated on the basis of their scholarly accomplishments.
-The processof evaluation is, in fact, a series of checkpoints that allow the student and faculty to ensure an ongoing "fit" between the student and the program in a respectful and helpful manner.